 decision: 'approved' | 'denied' | 'escalated';

-approvedBy?: string; // Human approver if applicable
+approvedBy?: string; // Human approver, if any

 denialReason?: string;